ironss/gpx-calculator/README.md

 any one of a number of online or installed applications.
-However, I have not found one that will add index markers to the track at regular time or distance intervals, and display the time and speed at those places.
+However, I have not found one that will add index markers to the track at regular time or distance intervals, and display the time and speed (and other properties) at those places.

-This set of scripts will take a GPX file containing a track and generate a second GPX file containing a set of waypoints.
+This set of scripts will take a GPX file containing a track and generate a GPX files containing a number of sets of waypoints.

+* One set of waypoints at regular time intervals

+* One set of waypoints at regular distance intervals

-These way points are at regular time intervals.
-Each waypoint has a name and description that includes:
+Each waypoint has a name and description that includes some of:

-* position
+* position (lat/long)
 * time
+* duration from start of track
 * speed
+* altitude
+* wind speed and direction
-* etc
+* tide

 Usage